Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 Enable encryption (TLS, KMS), IAM roles, and monitoring (CloudWatch, GuardDuty).

 #### How many VPCs can you create per region?
-Answer:

 By default, you can create 5 VPCs per region per AWS account.
 This limit can be increased by requesting a quota increase from AWS.

 #### What is the difference between a private and public subnet?
-Answer:

 •	Public Subnet: A subnet that is associated with a route table that has a route to an Internet Gateway (IGW).
 Resources in this subnet can access the internet.

 •	Private Subnet: A subnet that does not have a route to the Internet Gateway.
 Used for internal resources like databases.

 #### What is a Transit Gateway?
-Answer:

 An AWS Transit Gateway enables you to connect multiple VPCs and on-premises networks through a central hub, simplifying your network architecture and reducing the number of peering connections.

-#### What is VPC Peering?
-Answer:
-VPC Peering allows direct communication between two VPCs in the same or different AWS accounts/regions.
-It’s non-transitive and is used for point-to-point connectivity.

 #### What is a VPC Endpoint?
-Answer:

 A VPC Endpoint allows private connection between your VPC and AWS services (like S3, DynamoDB) without using the internet, improving security and performance.

 #### How can you restore an RDS snapshot with a custom database name?
-Answer:

 You cannot directly rename a database when restoring a snapshot.
 Instead:
 #### 1. Restore the snapshot.
 #### 2. Create a new DB instance.
 #### 3. Use tools like pg_dump/mysqldump, or AWS DMS to export and import data into a DB with the desired name.

 #### How can you connect S3 to an EC2 instance?
-Answer:

 •	Attach an IAM Role to EC2 with S3 access permissions (e.g., AmazonS3ReadOnlyAccess).